AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 In ASL3, the default behavior is to hang up (terminate) the call/connection.

 ## `[radio-secure]` Stanza
 The `[radio-secure]` stanza is called from the `[radio]` stanza in `iax.conf`.
-It is used to handle IAX2 connections between nodes, and determines if and how to route the connection to the `app_rpt` channel driver that does all the "repeater" functions.
+It is used to handle IAX2 connections between nodes, and determines if and how to route the connection to the `app_rpt` application that does all the "repeater" functions.

 You should see the following in your ASL3 default `extensions.conf`: